 TGm editor: Please modify the following paragraph in this subclause as shown below:

-If any non-GLK STA in its BSS is in PS mode, the AP shall buffer all non-GCR-SP group addressed BUs that arrive via the DS and deliver them to all non-GLK STAs immediately following the next Beacon frame containing a DTIM transmission.
+If any non-GLK STA in its BSS is in PS mode, the AP shall buffer all non-GCR-SP group addressed BUs that arrive via the DS and deliver them to all non-GLK STAs immediately following the next DTIM beacon.
 If the AP is an S1G AP, the AP may additionally deliver these BUs using group AID as defined in 10.55 (Group AID).
 If any GLK STA in its BSS is in PS mode, the AP shall not include any such STAs as a SYNRA destination and shall buffer all group addressed BUs that arrive from the attached bridge and are destined to such STAs, delivering them with individually addressed MPDUs using power save delivery methods.

 11.2.3.14.2 FMS general procedures